gardener/gardener/docs/concepts/gardenadm.md

 ## Overview

 `gardenadm` is a command line tool for bootstrapping Kubernetes clusters called "Autonomous Shoot Clusters".
-In contrast to usual Gardener-managed clusters (called Shoot Clusters), the control plane runs as static pods on a dedicated control plane worker pool in the cluster itself (instead of running as pods on another Kubernetes cluster (called Seed Cluster)).
+In contrast to usual Gardener-managed clusters (called Shoot Clusters), the Kubernetes control plane components run as static pods on a dedicated control plane worker pool in the cluster itself (instead of running them as pods on another Kubernetes cluster (called Seed Cluster)).
 Autonomous shoot clusters can be bootstrapped without an existing Gardener installation.
 Hence, they can host a Gardener installation itself and/or serve as the initial seed cluster of a Gardener installation.
 Furthermore, autonomous shoot clusters can only be created by the `gardenadm` tool and not via an API of an existing Gardener system.